- Go Hiking

-The water gap area begins at the last exit on U.S. 80 [Millbook/Flatbrookville] in New Jersey.
-Further north there are numerous trailheads and places to visit along the 40-mile stretch of the recreation area.
-For the Pennsylvania side cross over the river on U.S. 80, stay to the right and just after the toll take Exit 310.
+The Delaware Water Gap area begins at the last exit on I-80 [Millbook/Flatbrookville] in New Jersey.
+Further north, there are numerous trailheads and places to visit along the 40-mile stretch of the recreation area.
+To reach the Pennsylvania side, cross over the river on I-80, stay to the right, and, just after the toll, take Exit 310.
 Click on the park's web site under Contact Information below for directions and maps -- use the "Directions" or "Plan Your Visit" link.

 |Contact Information:||National Park Service, Delaware Water Gap National Recreation Area |